-En route daily between Los Angeles and Seattle, the Coast Starlight train passes through the San Francisco Bay Area, Santa Barbara, Sacramento and Portland.
+En route daily between Los Angeles and Seattle, the Coast Starlight train passes through the Santa Barbara, the San Francisco Bay Area, Sacramento and Portland.
 Widely regarded as one of the most spectacular of all train routes, the Coast Starlight links the greatest cities on the West Coast.

 The scenery along the Coast Starlight route is unsurpassed.
 The dramatic snow-covered peaks of the Cascade Range and Mount Shasta, lush forests, fertile valleys and long stretches of Pacific Ocean shoreline provide a stunning backdrop for your journey.

-This legendary train features bi-level Superliner coaches and sleeping cars, along with exclusive amenities.
-The Dining Car offers fresh cuisine served on real china and table linens.
+This legendary train features Superliner Sleeping and Dining Car accommodations and spectacular views from our renowned Sightseer Lounge Car.
 Coach passengers enjoy big, comfortable seats, plenty of legroom and new, larger pillows, plus available at-seat meal service.